JuperTronic/Jupertronic_Super_Skeeter_Sequence_Synth/README.md

 I'm not a coding expert or a Fritzing wiz.

-Install Jupertronic_Skeeter.ino on your first Arduino which is in charge of the sound.
+Install Jupertronic_Skeeter_Synth.ino on your first Arduino which is in charge of the sound.
 Use the MIDI in and MIDI out circuits described by NotesandVolts.com.
 I've included the schematics separately but not incorporated into my Fritzing.
 MIDI in runs into the RX pin.
 MIDI out runs from the TX pin.
 You need to install the MIDI.h library and the Mozzi library.
 Install a switching mechanism to disconnect the MIDI in.
 Otherwise you cannont update code on the board with it connected.
-I used a female jumper wire attached to the pin and a jupmer on the MIDI socket so I can just unplug it because I didn't have any small switches at the time.
-A breadboard switch would be great for this.
-You can leave the MIDI out attached.
+I used a female jumper wire attached to the pin and a jumper on the MIDI socket so I can just unplug it because I didn't have any small switches at the time.
+A protoboard switch would be great for this.
+You can leave the MIDI out attached when you upload code.
+Be sure to switch your MIDI back on when you're done.
+I'm telling you, you will probably forget this.

 Install Jupertronic_Skeeter_Display.ino on your second Arduino which will run the OLED display.
 You need to install the ss_oled.h library to run the OLED.

-**Connect ground from both boards to a common spot.** Connect buttons to both boards by jumpering or connecting 2 signal leads to the buttons themselves.
+**_Connect ground from both boards to a common spot._** Connect buttons to both boards by jumpering or connecting 2 signal leads to the buttons themselves.

-For a simpler version of this with a single Arduino, no display, and only MIDI in see Jupertronic_Simple_Skeeter_Synth.
+For a simpler version of this with a single Arduino, sound adjustments, drone glitch added, MIDI in (not out), sync out, and no display see Jupertronic_Simple_Skeeter_Synth.
+You can added the changes in the code so that the root note and sequence only change on the first note of sequence by referencing this code.

 Wish list - rate sync in.